 by Dr. Stacy Matthews

 The average person’s facial skin care regimen often involves using a cleanser, rinsing, then applying a moisturizer.
 However, something is missing here.
 An important and beneficial second step in facial cleansing is the use of a toner.
 A toner is a water-based liquid applied to the face after using and rinsing off the facial cleanser.
-The role of the toner is to remove traces of dirt, oil, and makeup residue that is not completely removed during the normal cleansing process.
+Our toner after cleanser is used to remove traces of dirt, oil, and makeup residue that is not completely removed during the normal rinsing process.

 Gentle exfoliating properties of some toners are beneficial for acne-prone skin.
 A published study in individuals with acne showed that incorporating a cleansing, toning, and acne-medication regimen (three steps) led to a significant improvement in acne and skin appearance (1).
 However, the application of a toner is also important for those who do not have a particular skin problem.
 Toners help maintain healthy skin texture, close pores, and reduce the spaces between skin cells to help prevent penetration of dirt and other impurities.